Shopping Around? What You Should Consider When Buying a Franchise

 • Opening date and territory boundaries

-• Fees and purchases – including the initial fee, franchise fees, royalty fees, and other additional costs that may need to be made by the franchisee prior to opening and during operation
+• Fees and purchases – including the initial fee, franchise fees, royalty fees, and other additional costs that may need to be made by the franchisee before opening and during operation

 • Term and renewal provisions